Gain visibility for your medical product with compelling copy

 Amazing strides are being made in the medical industry.
 New technologies, pharmaceuticals, IV treatments and medical devices offer tremendous promise for improving quality of life and often extending life.

-But those advances are only valuable if the people who need them (or their healthcare providers) know they exist.
+But those advances are only valuable if the patients who need them (or their healthcare providers) know they exist.
 The best product in the world is worthless if it only sits on a shelf gathering dust.
 So how do you get your medical product into the hands of healthcare providers and influencers?

 Some people associate marketing with the high-pressure selling techniques often used by car salesmen.
 But marketing and selling doesn’t have to be that way.

 Most medical devices, IVD, pharmaceuticals and other life sciences products require an explanation.
 Therefore, a big part of healthcare marketing is education.
 Rather than the trite statements you often see in B2C copy – Buy one, get one free; One day only sale, etc. – medical devices must be presented with information and proof.
 Physicians, and their patients, want facts.

 Medical device companies must tell the story of why they invented a specific product, what makes it unique, how it works and why it’s a good choice for patients.
 Hyperbole and unproven healthcare claims don’t have a place in medical marketing.

 An experienced healthcare copywriter who understands how to balance explaining something scientific and telling a good story is your ticket to effective sales materials.
 She can grasp technical concepts and translate them into copy that engages your audience.
 She can communicate in terms familiar to physicians and skillfully bridge the gap between science and humanity.